ahmadassaf/blog-posts/web development/2014-02-18-cleaning-wordpress-tags-the-right-way.md

 ---
 layout: post
-title:  "Cleaning up Wordpress tags .. the right way !"
+title:  "Cleaning up Wordpress tags"
 date:   2014-02-18
 excerpt: "I have decided to write a small PHP script that will scan my WordPress database and posts to determine the unique tags that i should ONLY have"
 tag: